Glycogenolysis in muscle and liver: steps and regulation

 In the liver, glucagon triggers the release of glucose into the circulation to counteract hypoglycemia.

 Once the stressful situation ends, phosphorylase a phosphatase, also called phosphoprotein phosphatase 1 or PP1 (EC 3.1.3.17), catalyzes the removal of phosphate groups from phosphorylase kinase and glycogen phosphorylase a, thus converting them to inactive forms.
 The enzyme removes the phosphate groups from glycogen synthase, as well.
-PP1 is made up of a catalytic subunit, which has low catalytic efficiency and low affinity for glycogen, and the aforementioned G-subunit, which belongs to a family of proteins that bind other proteins to glycogen, known as glycogen-targeting proteins (also phosphorylase kinase, glycogen phosphorylase, and glycogen synthase are bound to glycogen particles by proteins of this family).
+PP1 is made up of a catalytic subunit, which has low catalytic efficiency and low affinity for glycogen, and the aforementioned G-subunit, which belongs to a family of proteins that bind other proteins to glycogen, known as glycogen-targeting proteins.
+Note that also phosphorylase kinase, glycogen phosphorylase, and glycogen synthase are bound to glycogen particles by proteins of this family.

 PP1 is also inhibited by another protein called inhibitor 1 of PP1.